LokaHQ/observability-recipes/ecs_container_with_sidecar/README.md

 export TAG="v1.0"
 ```

-After that run the `build_and_push_image.sh` script.

-The script will login to ECR, build the docker image, tag it and push the tagged version to ECR.
+Run `make create_image` - The script will login to ECR, build the docker image, tag it and push the tagged version to ECR.

 Define the variables in `infra/terraform.tfvars`: